 If your condition gets worse or your symptoms do not get better after 7 days, call NHS 111 if you cannot seek advice online https://111.nhs.uk/service/covid-19

 We ask all patients to ensure that they stay 2 meters apart from others whilst attending the practice.
 Please wear a face covering when attending the practice.
 As far as possible, please attend unaccompanied to minimise the risk of infection to others.

 We are not able to home visit patients following self-isolation guidance but may arrange for patients to be seen at the practice safely, where there is a medical need.
-Home visit requests will be assessed by the doctors and care will continue to be provided for housebound (not self-isolating) patients.
+Home visit requests will be assessed by the doctors, care will continue to be provided for housebound (not self-isolating) patients.